US Blames Taliban for Plotting Afghan Assassinations

 ISLAMABAD - The United States has directly accused the Taliban of being behind a recent wave of high-profile assassinations in Afghanistan, urging the insurgent group to stop the violence “for peace to succeed.”

-Monday’s U.S. charges came hours after the Taliban accused American forces of launching airstrikes against insurgent-held areas in violation of their 2020 bilateral agreement aimed at ending the long-running Afghan war.
+Monday’s charges came hours after the Taliban accused U.S. forces of launching airstrikes against insurgent-held areas in violation of their 2020 bilateral agreement aimed at ending the long-running Afghan war.

 The controversy erupts as insurgent leaders and representatives of the U.S.-backed Afghan government are due to reconvene in Qatar Tuesday for a next round of peace negotiations.

-A spokesman for American forces in Afghanistan rejected as “false” allegations they violated the agreement with the Taliban.
+A spokesman for U.S. forces in Afghanistan rejected as “false” allegations they violated the agreement with the Taliban.

 “We renew our call for all sides to reduce violence,” Leggett said on Twitter.
 “The Taliban's campaign of unclaimed attacks & targeted killings of government officials, civil society leaders & journalists must also cease for peace to succeed.”